klavinslab/simple-plasmid-construction/sample_types/Oligo_Pool.md

 # Sample Type: Oligo Pool

-Pool or library of multiple ssDNA variants, with one or more sublibraries. n-th position in array fields corresponds to n-th sublibrary.
+Pool or library of ssDNA oligos.
+May contain one or more sublibraries.
+In array fields, the n-th position corresponds to n-th sublibrary. "forward priming site" and "reverse priming site" are read as primer sequences.

 - **Manufacturer:** string